 - 1. Sit down on the seat and move the motion controls outward to the park position. - 2.
-Disengage the blades by moving the blade control switch to Off (Figure 10).
+Disengage the blades by moving the blade control switch to Off (Figure 11)

-1. Control panel
+- Control panel

-Blade control switch-Off position 3.
-Move the throttle lever to Choke before starting a cold engine (Figure 11).
+- Blade control switch-Off position

+- 3. Pull up on the Choke control before starting a cold engine (Figure 12).